getampt/docs/data.md

 ## Removing items

-You can remove items by providing and item's key or an `array` of keys to the `remove()` method.
+You can remove items by providing an item's key or an `array` of keys to the `remove()` method.
 Keys must be the complete `key` as wildcards and other conditionals are not supported in the `remove` operation.
 You can specify up to 25 keys in each request.

 ```javascript
 const results = await data.remove("foo");